What do I need to know?

-- the location of the property of interest - firstly to identify the general area on an index map of the Melbourne metropolitan area, and then on map covering the suburb
+- the location of the property of interest - firstly to identify the general area on an index map of the Melbourne metropolitan area, and then on a map covering several suburbs

-- the map of the suburb will contain the plan numbers for plans of varying scale and content, which you can then order for viewing in the North Melbourne Reading Room.
+- this smaller scale map will contain the plan numbers for plans of varying scale and content, which you can then order for viewing in the North Melbourne Reading Room.

 Note that Record Series VPRS 12758, the book of index maps and plans, has been digitised and can be viewed online.
 See the very first page of this index book to see the boundaries of the metropolitan area c.1990 (the area covered by the records described on this page), and many municipal boundaries, which will be useful for search option 1 below.